elhamkiumarsian/hierarchy/readme.md

 Setup your mysql database with name= hierarchy

 ## Database Models and Migrations
--For the purposes of this task, we will be using mysql.
+- For the purposes of this task, we will be using mysql.
--Rename file env.Example to .env
+- Rename file env.Example to .env
--php artisan config:cache
+- php artisan config:cache
+- To run all of your outstanding migrations, execute the migrate Artisan command:
+- php artisan migrate

 make sure you edit credentials in app/config/database.php to match yours: